 Who should get the Mercane WideWheel Pro?

 We mentioned several times throughout this review that the Pro is a very specialized scooter.
 However, that doesn’t mean it specializes in just one area.
 In fact, even though the list of people who may find a better scooter elsewhere is long, the list of people who would find the Mercane WideWheel Pro perfect is even longer.

 This is a perfect upgrade or second scooter.
-Not that it’s not a great first scooter, it is, but it’s most commonly bought by people that have owned lesser-quality scooters.
+Not that it’s not a great first scooter, it is, but it’s most commonly bought by people that have owned lesser-quality scooters before and are looking for that next level.
 The Pro is perfect for this group of owners.